 After visiting the museum, you may want to take a stroll to Senzoku-ike Pond and look for Katsu Kaishu’s grave and a monument of his sworn friend, Saigo Takamori.
 The pond and its surroundings were selected as a Scenic District in 1930, and maintained by the Senzoku Scenery Preservation Association since then.
 The area is preserved without support or funding from the government, which isn’t common in Tokyo.

 Some of the written information accompanying the museum’s displays have been translated into English, and there are audio guides available.
 Some of the staff can also speak English.

 |Admission||Adults ¥300; Children (to junior high school age) ¥100; Discount available for groups of 20 or more|

 Take Tokyu Ikegami Line to Senzoku-Ike Station.
-Alternatively, you can take Tokyu bus from JR Omori Station to Senzoku-Ike Bus Stop.
-The museum is six-minute walk from the station and bus stop.
+Alternatively, you can take the Tokyu bus from JR Omori Station to Senzoku-Ike Bus Stop.
+The museum is a six-minute walk from the station and bus stop.